A max filtering local stability theorem with application to weighted phase retrieval and cryo-EM: Discussion

 \section{Discussion}

 In this paper, we demonstrated that sufficiently many generic templates ensure max filter banks are bilipschitz when all nonzero orbits of $G\leq \Oname(d)$ have maximal dimension, i.e., lie in $R(G)$.
-To achieve this, we established that max filter banks are generally locally lower Lipschitz on $R(G)$.
+To achieve this, we established that max filter banks are generally locally bilipschitz on $R(G)$.

 This work leaves open two key questions. \begin{problem}$ $ \begin{itemize} \item[(a)] Is every max filter bank bilipschitz provided enough generic templates? \item[(b)] Is every injective max filter bank bilipschitz? \end{itemize} \end{problem}